wheelin/nucleo_f103rg/README.md

 * Clock tree settings : hardfault when sysclk clocked above ~60MHz.
 Otherwise works.
 * GPIO : can read, write, configure as analog, alternate function, can configure slew rate, pull-up/down and push-pull functionalities.
 Working on functions interrupt registration.
 * Serial : formatted writting is working.
 May not work if the baudrate is too high (Problems with baudrate calculation).
 Next steps are binary write/receive for custom protocol design.
+* SysTick : used to create delays, with ms as default resolution

+At the moment, this code can blink a led repeatedly, print formatted text in a serial terminal, i.e. `screen /dev/ttyACMx 9600` and read the on-board button's state.

 ## Next steps
 * Create an example file for each finished part